Nine Eagles Solo Pro I/II/V1/V2/270/Bravo SX FAQ (FAQ part in the first 3 postings!)

 If you don't feel comfortable with SMD soldering, or can't find anyone to do it for you, only fix is a new receiver board.

 Q 16: When I throttle up the power is suddenly lost.
-I also have this when moving the servos.
+Can also occur when moving the servos.
 What is wrong?

 Most likely the contact between battery and receiver board is not ok.
 It could be that the small strips inside the battery holder on the heli have become a little dirty, or bent backwards too far, so these don't make good contact with the battery.
 It can also be that the battery's metal strips have become a little smudgy.
 A drop of cleaning alcohol on a cotton stick would be a good way to make these contact shine again.